sablier-labs/v2-merkle-api/README.md

 1. From the popup, take the API Key and the API Secret and put them in the `.env` file.
 The `IPFS_GATEWAY` variable can be any IPFS gateway but we recommend using a private one (Pinata offers this as well).
 For more details about the interactions with IPFS, check [`src/services/ipfs.rs`](./src/services/ipfs.rs).
-1. Select the Access Controls tab
+1. Select the "Access Controls" tab
-1. Click Request Token
+1. Click on the "Request Token" button
-1. Copy the toke and put in th `.env` file int the `PINATA_ACCESS_TOKEN` variable
+1. Copy the token and put in th `.env` file in the `PINATA_ACCESS_TOKEN` variable

 We use Vercel for hosting, and this is why we have separate binaries for each endpoint.
 For local development, use this
 command: